ridha-415/filaops/TROUBLESHOOTING.md

    - Include error messages
    - Include logs
    - Describe what you were doing
-   - Include your setup (Docker/manual, OS, etc.)
+   - Include your setup (OS, PostgreSQL version, Python version, etc.)

 ---